Nitrokey/nitrokey-app.snappy/README.md

 snapcraft push nitrok*snap # note revision number snapcraft release nitrokey-app <current revision>  stable
 ```
+Use `edge` for test builds and `beta` for builds destined to be tested by users.
 Please remember to set proper application version in snapcraft.yaml.
 Since Snappy is under heavy development it is possible some changes would have to be made in snapcraft.yaml.

 In case snapd would lock and could not remove application (aka Snap uninstallation process fails):